Patient's Query

 Hello doctor,

 I am a 60-year-old woman, and I am growing increasingly concerned about maintaining a healthy heart and overall well-being.
 I have come across information suggesting that circadian rhythm and diet play significant roles in heart health.
-Could you please explain what circadian rhythm is and its impact on the heart?
+Could you please explain what circadian rhythm is and what its impact is on the heart?
 Are there specific foods or dietary habits that individuals in my age group should steer clear of for heart health?
 I am particularly interested in understanding the role circadian rhythms play in heart health and whether there are dietary or lifestyle adjustments aligned with circadian principles that can support cardiovascular well-being.
 Please clarify.

 Thank you.